 When I read that taste aversion is generally “caused after ingestion of the food causes nausea, sickness, or vomiting”, I recalled the fact that, as a primary school student, I ate a cheesy, garlicky bread roll right before showing symptoms of a gastro bug.
 I couldn’t touch cheesy, garlicky rolls again for more than 10 years after that.

 Even though my consumption of the roll didn’t cause my illness, it was the association that led to my aversion.
 Maybe this was the link between my raw food aversion and my morning sickness, because I was eating a high raw diet when it started.
 Does this mean I will struggle to enjoy raw foods ever again?
 Something tells me that, after baby is born, my tastes will normalise again.
 I hope.

 What about me?
 My food aversions are to foods that are known to be healthy and make little sense, unless I consider them in the light of the Garcia Effect.
-After this video came up in my latest google, I am now considering EFT (Emotional Freedom Technique) to ease me back to the high raw diet I usually enjoy.
-Can anyone tell me about their EFT experience?

 In finding ways to counteract food cravings, I discovered that most advice directs you to eat good, whole foods plentifully and often.
 This leaves cravings with less chance of entering your mind and taking hold.

 - Substitute foods (eg. frozen yoghurt for icecream) — although I would question how real the craving was if you could successfully substitute.